nicolas-izquierdo/nicolas-izquierdo.github.io/data/index.md

 <div class="data-wrapper">

-# Data Archive

-Here you can find datasets I have collected and maintain.
+Here you can find some (hopefully useful) datasets I have collected and maintain.

 <div class="data-grid">